-The FFO in ECDC's Public Health Training (PHT) section is responsible for the administrative and logistical aspects of the programme and fellowship organisation (excluding grant management).
+The FFO in ECDC's Public Health Training (PHT) Section is responsible for the faculty and administrative aspects of the programme and fellowship organisation (excluding grant management).
 It provides support to the scientific coordination team.
-EPIET-associated programmes provide their own administrative and logistical support.
+EPIET-associated programmes provide their own administrative and faculty support.